-Myanmar Support Project
+Myanmar Support Program

 The Nippon Foundation’s activities in Myanmar began in 1976 with medical support for persons affected by leprosy, and over the years since then we have engaged in roughly 70 projects in the country.
 Since 2011 we have focused on peace-building initiatives in tandem with the government’s moves toward democratization.